-The rabbet is available in four standard colors.
-Black (most common), white, linen, and sand.
+The liner fabrics are available in a total of 12 colors.
+Black is the most common color plus this assortment of 12 total colors shown here.
 When used with a frame from our Hardwood or Artisan collections, we can also make a custom solid wood liner that is made to match the finish of the frame.
 This option is not available with the standard mouldings collection due to their prefinished nature.
-Please call for questions on custom liner colors.

 Default width of our liners is 1.5" wide when viewed from the front.
 In some rare cases the liner can be made narrower if a wide frame moulding is being used or if there is no mirror or no motorized artwork component selected for screen concealment.

 The liner is essential on motorized artwork frames to give enough width to the frame to conceal the motorized artwork mechanism.